-Type of Policy: Administrative Effective Date: Oct 2002 Last Revised: Dec 2015 Review Date: Dec 2018 Policy Owner: Administration and Finance Contact Name: JulieAnne Williamson Contact Title: AVP-Administration and Finance Contact Email: Julieanne.williamson@carnegie.gatech.edu Reason for Policy:
+Type of Policy: Administrative Effective Date: Nov 2002 Last Revised: Jan 2016 Review Date: Jan 2019

+Policy Owner: Administration and Finance Contact Name: JulieAnne Williamson

+Contact Title: AVP-Administration and Finance

+Contact Email: Julieanne.williamson@carnegie.gatech.edu

 Georgia Tech is committed to maintaining a safe and inviting campus environment for its community members and visitors.
 This policy, in conjunction with the Student/Student Organization Alcohol Policy and the Employee Alcohol and Illegal Drug Use Policy, provides a consistent approach to alcohol usage on-campus and at official Georgia Tech events, and adheres to federal, state, and local laws and ordinances, as well as Board of Regents' policy.